|

 AFFTON:

-Variant of unisex Afton, an
+Variant spelling of English unisex Afton, derived from

 the name of the River Afton in Ayrshire, Scotland, made